dstackai/dstack/README.md

 ### Run workflows

-Once you run the workflow, dstack will create the required cloud instance(s) within a minute, and will run your workflow.
+Once you run the workflow, dstack within a minute will create the required cloud instance(s), pre-configure the environment, and run your workflow.
 You'll see the output in real-time as your workflow is running.

 ```shell